 #3.
 Phishing

 This is a type of online scam in which criminals send fraudulent emails that look legitimate.
-This email is intended to trick the recipient into clicking on a link and entering sensitive information (ex., account numbers, pins, passwords, birthday, etc.) into a fake site.
+This email is intended to trick the recipient into clicking on a link and entering sensitive information (ex., account numbers, pins, passwords, birthdays, etc.) into a fake site.

-Once clicked on, the email will contain a link or attachment which will infect your computer with malware or steal sensitive information.
+Once clicked on, the email will contain a link or attachment that will infect your computer with malware or steal sensitive information.
 Cybercriminals will use this information to commit identity fraud and sell it to other criminals.

 3 Dimensions of The Cybersecurity Cube